 Construct Customer Lifetime Value Table

-A great example of a completed Customer Lifetime Value table is available here along with instructions of creating the table.
+A great example of a completed Customer Lifetime Value table is available here along with instructions for creating the table.
 If you have multiple groups you might construct different tables to compare them or set up additional columns within the existing table.

 Analyze and Plan

 If you look at the table above, there are a number of points that will help you create a marketing strategy that improves your performance.
-For instance, you see that the customer doesn’t create a net profit to the business until after year 2.
+For instance, you see that the customer doesn’t create a net profit for the business until after year 2.
 This emphasizes the importance of practicing customer relationship management to increase customer retention.

 Another thing you might find as you analyze this data is that the groups generate different results.
 Your marketing strategy should contain strategies to meet the needs of individual consumers.
 That marketing strategy might be that some groups get fewer marketing costs allocated toward serving them or scale back the cost of ways you meet the needs of groups to maximize the net present value of that group.
 Some groups may no longer justify your company’s efforts to market to them and may be phased out through attrition.